k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-0/Installation.md

 Where you clone the files depends on the operating system you use.
 There are different instructions depending if you are using Linux or MacOS, than those for Microsoft Windows.

-Please note that persistent files created by Fabric Web Studio and the database instance you install will host their data in your installation directory's "persistent-data" folder (e.g., K2view/Studio/persistent-data).
+Please note that persistent files created by Fabric Web Studio and the database instance you install will store their data in the "persistent-data" folder of your installation directory (e.g., K2view/Studio/persistent-data).
 Your Fabric Space's data is stored in the persistent-data/spacename directory.
 The respective space's directory will contain data if you create multiple spaces.
 The location of the persistent data directory is configured in the `.env` file and set by default to be in the Fabric Web Studio installation directory.
 This is a per-space configuration.

 #### Using Linux or MacOS